matrix-org/matrix-spec-proposals/specification/30_server_server_api.rst

 The ``old_verify_keys`` can be used to sign events with an ``origin_server_ts`` before the ``expired_ts``.

-Intermediate servers should cache a response for half of its remaining life time to avoid serving a stale response.
+Intermediate perspective servers should cache a response for half of its remaining life time to avoid serving a stale response.
 Servers should avoid querying for certificates more frequently than once an hour to avoid flooding a server with requests.

 ==================== =================== ======================================
     Key                    Type                         Description